trevorschachner/trevorschachner.github.io/home/projects.md

 ![Design Thinking "Office"](/images/projects/7.jpg "Design Thinking Office")

 Overview:
-* Participated in a 10-day design sprint working with a global packaging company through the Darla Moore School of Business.
+* Identified a new packaging design through the human-centered design thinking process emphasizing user experience
-* Determined best course of action for a new package design identified through the design thinking process.
+* Analyzed stakeholder and customer requirements to define constraints and metrics of success for the design
-* Collaborated with 10 team members of varying engineering and business backgrounds to complete the project.
+* Conducted testing of functional requirements and user acceptance to validate assumptions and metrics of success

-Before participating in this project, design thinking was not something I was familiar with, however, it was something I grew to love.
-Through this project I was able to work with a cross-disciplinary team and build many great relationships.
-After one of the most intense 10-day experiences I've had, I can say that design thinking is important, relevant, and essential to creating value for the users.
+Before participating in this project, I had no idea what "Design Thinking" was, however, it was something I quickly grew to love.
+Through this project I was able to work with a multi-disciplinary team to discover user problems, identify potential solutions, and validate our solution solutions through user testing.
+After an intense 10-day design sprint, I can say that design thinking is important, relevant, and essential to creating value for a company and their customers.

 Unfortunately, I can not disclose specifics regarding the project I  participated in, but I can describe the process in detail.

 After an initial introduction to design thinking (using resources from the <a href="https://dschool.stanford.edu/" target="_blank">Stanford D-School</a>) the team was immediately thrown into the process ourselves.
 The team was on a strict 10-day timeline with the first 2 days occupied by the introduction and design brief.
-On Day 3 our customer research began.
+On Day 3 our customer discovery and research began.

 One of the foundational aspects of design thinking is understanding the problem that needs to be solved.
 This is referred to as the "empathy" stage of design thinking.
 Without understanding the underlying problems a user is encountering the solutions developed will not act as a true solution---a pain-killer rather than an antidote.
 This phase of design thinking is commonly the longest and most detailed part of the process.